When Becoming a Man Means Sticking Your Hand Into a Glove of Ants

 This might mean spending time alone in the wilderness or engaging in homemade bungee jumping.
 But the prize for most extreme coming-of-age ceremony likely goes to the Sateré-Mawé people, who live deep in the Amazon.
 Their ritual, reserved only for young men, is exceptionally painful, in both a physical and psychological sense.

 Boys as young as 12 years old must gather bullet ants from the forest, which are then used to make ant-ridden gloves.
 The young men wear the gloves 20 times for 10 minutes, performing a dance while those angry insects sting them.
-As National Geographic points out in its video about the ceremony, the bullet ant's sting is supposed to be 30 times more painful than that of a bee, and each of those gloves contain dozens of ants.
+As National Geographic points out in its video about the ceremony, the bullet ant's sting is supposed to be 30 times more painful than that of a bee, and each of those gloves contains dozens of ants.

 The ceremony, the tribe chief says, is meant to show the men that a life lived "without suffering anything or without any kind of effort" isn't worth anything at all.